 To enter, high school juniors and seniors should watch two FIRE videos—Silencing U: Five Outrageous Cases of Campus Censorship and What Every Student Should Know Before Starting College—and write an essay answering the question: “Why is free speech important at our nation’s colleges and universities?”
 Essays are due January 1, 2014.

-To view the full contest rules and entry form, visit thefire.org/contest and email firstname.lastname@example.org with any questions.
+To view the full contest rules and entry form, visit thefire.org/resources/high-school-network/first-amendment-educational-resources/essay-contest and email firstname.lastname@example.org with any questions.
 We look forward to your entry!

 Essay Contest FAQ

 Current high school juniors graduating in 2015 and high school seniors graduating in 2014 who are U.S. citizens or permanent residents and plan to attend college are eligible to submit an essay for consideration.